gathuku/blog/content/posts/gem-cache-in-docker.md

 volumes:
   postgres-data:
-  bundle-data:
+  bundle-data: #add

 ```
 ### How to use it?
-To create a cache on the gem run
+To create a gem cache, run
 ```
 docker-compose app bundle install
 ```
 The command will install all the gems in the volume we have defined.

 After adding or remove a gem in `Gemfile`.
-Stop the container
+Stop the container first
 ```
 docker-compose down
 ```
-Then install
+Then install, this will will install only the new gems.
 ```
 docker-compose app bundle install
 ```